 A DID is a simple text string consisting of three parts:

 DIDs are resolvable to DID documents.
 A DID URL extends the syntax of a basic DID to include other standard URI parts like path, query, and fragment in order to find a specific resource, like a cryptographic public key inside a DID document or a resource outside of the DID document.
-DIDs create an ecosystem/protocol for cryptographically secure data exchange & verification, and more.
-Anyone can create a DID as they are self-managed, open-sourced, and decentralized.
+DIDs create an ecosystem/protocol for cryptographically secure data exchange, verification, and more.
+Anyone can create a DID because they are self-managed, open-sourced, and decentralized.
 Learn more on the W3 website.

 How are DIDs used in relation to Travel Rule/VASP communication?

-When Alice sends a transaction to Bob, she likely doesn’t know if his account is with Coinbase Singapore, Coinbase USA, or any other Coinbase entity.
+When Alice sends a transaction to Bob, she likely doesn’t know if his account is with Bitstamp Singapore, Bitstamp USA, or any other Bitstamp entity.
 She simply inputs his alphanumeric address and sends the transaction.
 A normal crypto transaction flow puts the onus on providers to determine which entity controls Bob’s address.

-Leveraging DIDs, Coinbase would create separate DIDs for each entity–which removes the VASP name matching operational friction without asking the end-user to submit unknown information.
+Leveraging DIDs, Bitstamp would create separate DIDs for each entity, which removes the VASP name-matching operational friction without asking the end user to submit unknown information.

 How does Notabene use DIDs?

-We use DIDs as Legal Entity Identifiers (LEIs) for our clients.
-Every crypto company or financial institution in our VASP Directory.
-DID’s allow companies to create separate identities for each entity, meaning, if there are ten Coinbase entities, each one will have its own DID.
-DIDs cut out painstaking name matching during regulated data transfers.
+We use DIDs as LEIs for every crypto company or financial institution in our Notabene VASP Network.
+DIDs allow companies to create separate identities for each entity, meaning that if there are 10 Bitstamp entities, each one would have its own DID.
+DIDs cut out the painstaking process of name-matching during regulated data transfers.

-In the Travel Rule context, DIDs resolve into a document that specify:
+In the Travel Rule context, DIDs resolve into a document that specifies: